PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 So, the insight here is in the spread.
 The summary statistics I looked at earlier, after the process stage, had hinted that some employees work for as long as 310 hours in a month.
-This histogram reveals that neary, if not all of those employees who work for that long, are part of those who have left, and no employee who is still at the company work for to 300 hours.
+This histogram reveals that nealy, if not all of those employees who work for that long, are part of those who have left, and no employee who is still at the company work for to 300 hours.